OG-Saphal/Screen-Recorder/README.md

 # ScreenRec

-A lightweight screen recorder for Windows 10, built in Python.
+A lightweight screen recorder for Windows, built in Python.
 Designed specifically for low-powered machines where OBS Studio causes lag during gameplay.
 ScreenRec captures your screen using `mss` (zero GPU overhead) and encodes via FFmpeg, using Intel Quick Sync Video (h264_qsv) when available or falling back to `libx264 ultrafast` automatically.
 Output is crash-safe (recorded to MKV first, then remuxed to MP4 on stop).
 The UI is a small always-on-top floating window that stays out of your way.

 ---